Arrlindii/wagawin-sdk-ios/README.md

 pod "WagawinSDK" , '~> 1.3.3'
 ```

-Alternatively you can download the files manually from the [releases page][releases] and import them into your project by hand.
+Alternatively, you can download the files manually from the [releases page][releases] and import them into your project by hand.

-The footprint of your final app will increase by ~1 MB
+The footprint of your final app will increase by ~1 MB.

 [releases]: https://github.com/Wagawin/wagawin-sdk-ios/releases

 ## Integration

-If not already done you have to add the following linker flag to the Build Settings
+If not already done, you have to add the following linker flag to the Build Settings:
 ```objc
 -ObjC
 ```

-Link your target under Build Phases with the following libraries
+Link your target under Build Phases with the following libraries:
 ```objc
 SystemConfiguration.framework
 CoreTelephony.framework